Legal & Policies

 8.1 Supabase β€” Database Management

-• Used for authentication and secure storage of user data (email address, identifier, subscriptions).
+• Used for authentication and secure storage of user data (email address, ID, subscriptions).

 8.2 Stripe β€” Payments and Subscriptions